Globally Networked Research

 Research centers abroad

 Freie Universität Berlin is involved in two Maria Sibylla Merian research collegia.
 In cooperation with the center, named after the naturalist Merian (1647-1717), the German Federal Ministry of Education and Research (BMBF) wants to promote the internationalization of humanities and cultural and social sciences in locations outside of Germany.
 The Maria Sibylla Merian Centre for Advanced Studies “Conviviality in Unequal Societies” was opened in São Paulo in 2017, together with Freie Universität, the Ibero-American Institute (IAI) of the Prussian Cultural Heritage Foundation, the University of São Paulo, and other German and Latin American institutions.
-An additional center is planned in China in 2019 with the participation of Freie Universität and Peking University.

 Since 2010, Technische Universität Berlin has been running a satellite campus in El Gouna, Egypt, which is set up as a nonprofit public-private partnership.
 The degree courses offered on the campus are exclusively subject to German university legislation in terms of both content and structure.